The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 Where the hotel sits in Amsterdam

-Dam Square is Amsterdam's ground zero, between the Royal Palace and the Nieuwe Kerk.
-Red Light District five minutes' walk, Rijksmuseum and Vondelpark fifteen minutes by tram.
-Dam tram stop right outside, Central Station ten minutes on foot, Schiphol 25 minutes by direct train.
+Dam Square is Amsterdam's kilometre zero, between the Royal Palace and the Nieuwe Kerk.
+Red Light District five minutes on foot, Rijksmuseum and Vondelpark fifteen minutes by tram.
+Tram stop Dam right outside, Central Station ten minutes' walk, Schiphol 25 minutes by direct train.
 The neighbourhood buzzes day and night, very touristy but central for walking everywhere, luxury shopping on PC Hooftstraat ten minutes away.

 Good to know